software-mansion/react-native-screens/createNativeStackNavigator/README.md

 #### `disableBackButtonMenu`

 Boolean indicating whether to show the menu on longPress of iOS >= 14 back button.
-It is `true` by default since its behavior is currently buggy.
 Only supported on iOS.

 #### `gestureEnabled`